-No. o.
-List of the Audit Committee Number of Attend ance / All Meetings
+List of the Audit Committee Number of Attenda Number of Attendance / All Meetings

-2022 2023
+2023 2024

-1. Mr. Siripong Sombatsiri 4/4 5/5
+1. Mr. Siripong Sombatsiri 5/5 4/4

-2. Mr. Kashpol Chulajata 4/4 5/5
+2. Mr. Kashpol Chulajata 5/5 4/4

-3. Dr. Somboon Aueatchasai 4/4 5/5
+3. Dr. Somboon Aueatchasai 5/5 4/4

-The Audit Committee must arrange the meeting at least once a quarter.
+The Audit Committee must arrange the meeting at least once a guarter.
 There must be no less than two-thirds of the total number of members of the audit committee to constitute a quorum at each meeting.
 Any audit committee member who has a personal interest in any matter or any interest in the matter considered must notify the meeting and abstain from making comments, voting, and leaving the meeting room.
 Unless for the meeting, excluding the directors with interests, there is a unanimous resolution for the interested directors to clarify the information at the meeting for prudence in decision-making but has no right to vote or make a decision on that matter.
 The Audit Committee has the power to invite the management or the auditor or those involved or those who appropriate to attend the meeting or requesting clarification on related matters.